How the Beatles Took Their First Misstep With ‘Magical Mystery Tour’

 A guest appearance in the film by the oh-so great Bonzo Dog Doo Dah Band was another of Paul's ideas.
 The band perform the song "Death Cab for Cutie" in a burlesque club while Lennon and Harrison look on.
 In 1968, the Bonzo's would have McCartney produce their single, "I'm the Urban Spaceman," though due to contractual issues, he was listed as Apollo C. Vermouth.

 Ten hours of filming was whittled down to just under an hour for the broadcast.
 Though filmed in color, BBC 1 didn't broadcast in color in 1967, and the pale black-and-white showing has often been held up as part of the reason for the general dislike of the film on its first showing.

-Though famously parodied via the Rutles as the "Tragical History Tour," time has been kind to the movie, and with its 2012 DVD and Blu-ray release, the film is gaining a whole new audience.
+Though famously parodied via the Rutles as the "Tragical History Tour," time has been kind to the movie, and the reissue helped the film gain a whole new audience.
 Even legendary filmmaker Martin Scorsese cites the film as significant.
 “For me, it certainly still holds up," said Scorsese in the 2012 documentary, "The freedom of the picture was very important.”

-The music, on the other hand, was nothing short of stellar.
+Meanwhile, the music was nothing short of stellar.
 Aside from the title song, we get "Fool on the Hill," "Blue Jay Way," "Flying," "Your Mother Should Know," and one of Lennon's finest moments, "I Am the Walrus."
-The songs were released as a double-7" EP in the U.K. earlier in December, while their U.S. record company made an entire album out of it by including previous non-LP singles.
+The songs were released as a double-7-inch EP in the U.K. earlier in December 1968, while their U.S. record company made an entire album out of it by including previous non-LP singles.